xiaoyu518/genofunc/README.md

     v1.1.1
         > minor bugfixes (reference_matcher)
+        > Note: Due to the current version may experience lack of memory issue for longer sequences (>50kb), it is adviced not to be used for large datasets of such sequence length until newer updates.

     v1.1
         > Added options "virus-type" to reference_matcher to deal with DNA virus type which raw sequences may not be on the forward strand.